- Financials

 Feed Conversion Ratio (FCR)

 The feed conversion ratio (FCR) showed significant variation in response to the dietary treatments.
 FCR generally decreased with increasing crude lipid levels, suggesting more efficient feed utilization.
-Two-way ANOVA revealed significant effects of both crude protein and crude lipid on FCR (p<0.0001),
+Two-way ANOVA revealed significant effects of both crude protein and crude lipid on FCR (p<0.0001),indicating that protein partially served as an energy source in the diet.

 Protein Efficiency Ratio (PER)